dwing4g/signpost-fast-travel/README.md

 * Random chance to stop midway and spawn an enemy encounter
 * Use pathgrid path vs a straight line
 * Make the destination a random point around the signpost if no explicit location is found
+* Factor player stats such as speed into time cost
+* Factor timescale